nokia-wroclaw/innovative-project-jackdaw/README.md

 * Visualization
 	* consumer - reads data from 'Visualization' topic and constantly sends data with socket
 	* flight visualization - recives data with socket and provides live visualization on map

-* Charts - visualizes flights' delay for airlines
+Every module has definied its environment - an seperated docker image defined by Dockerfile, which generates container.
+Docker-compose allows to build and run all of the services (containters) together.
+This solution provides containers with all required dependencies installed.

 ## 4. Installation
 ### Preperaing Docker environment
-First you have to have Docker installed on your system - https://docs.docker.com/install
+First you have to have [Docker installed on your system](https://docs.docker.com/install)
 Then run docker or create and start docker machine.

 ### Clone repository